-This course introduces the student to the theory and operation of microcomputer operating systems.
-It will include disk and file handling techniques, common utilities, security issues, minor hardware installation and maintenance, and the use of networks.
-It will use one or more commercially available operating systems.
+3 credits (3 lec hrs/wk) This course introduces the student to the theory and operation of microcomputer operating systems.
+It will include disk and file handling techniques, common utilities. security issues. minor hardware installation and maintenance, and the use of networks.
+It will use one or more commercially available operating systems, including Windows XP.